BME-nodeservers/udi-roku-poly/README.md

 the network every longPoll interval looking for new devices and for changes in the applications installed on each device.

+The ROKU firmware has a bug where it fails to update it's reported IP address if the IP address changes while it is running (I.E. set via dhcp).
+When this happens, the node server will attempt to connect using this wrong IP address and fail.
+Re-booting the Roku device resolves the issue.

 ### Node substituion variables
  * sys.node.[address].ST   - Roku device status (True (active), False inactive)
  * sys.node.[address].GV1  - Current running application name